10th Anniversary Celebration

 At PLU, Gregson has a long record of faculty governance and leadership experience.
 She has served on and chaired the Campus Life Committee, the Rank and Tenure Committee, and the Governance Committee, and has served as Chair of the Faculty, Vice Chair of the Faculty, and Faculty Secretary.
-Her service record also includes chairing the Department of Sociology and the Women’s and Gender Studies Program.
+Her service record also includes chairing the Department of Sociology and Criminal Justice, and the Women’s and Gender Studies Program.

 Gregson was honored with the Faculty Award for Excellence in Teaching in 2005, the Faculty Award for Excellence in Mentoring in 2011, and the PLU Mortar Board Society “Top Prof” award in 2017.